-The end of lockdown is edging closer, not just in the UK, but May will hopefully see the end of the national state of alarm in Spain.
-With the distribution of the vaccine being effective throughout the UK, we should be able to venture further than last year for summer 2021.
-What better way to celebrate the return of summer holidays than by heading to the best beaches in Spain?
-From the north to the south, beaches abound, and of course, a getaway to the Balearic Islands or planning the best holidays in the Canary Islands are a sure way to enjoy the best summer holidays 2021 can offer.
-With beaches, historic towns, and stunning countryside, holidays in Valencia offer tourists a bit of everything.
-So keep reading and visit Valencia for some unforgettable Spanish holidays in 2021.
+What better way to celebrate the warm weather and summer holidays than by heading to the best beaches in Spain?
+From the north to the south, a weekend getaway to the Balearic Islands is a surefire way to spice up the holidays.
+Or plan the best holidays in the Canary Islands to enjoy the best summer holidays can offer.
+With beaches, historic towns, and stunning countryside, holidays in the Valencia region, offer tourists a bit of everything.
+So keep reading and visit Valencia for some unforgettable Mediterranean days in the sun.

-Things to do in Valencia city in summer 2021
+Things to do in Valencia City in the summer

 It makes sense to start our Valencia travel guide in the city of Valencia itself.
 There are plenty of things to do in Valencia city, with a number of amazing sites and museums to visit.
 The stunning Valencia cathedral is a fine example of the historic architecture of the Valencia region and is sure to give any history buffs in the group a thrill.
 Valencia has the perfect balance between modern and medieval.
 The City of Arts and Sciences is well worth a visit for a family day out.
 As well as being one of the more fascinating museums in Valencia, the architecture of the building is well worth the visit.
-With a number of incredible bars and restaurants in the city center, you can embark on a tapas tour of the city, or tuck into a traditional paella to round off your day in this stunning city.
+With a number of incredible bars and restaurants in the city center, you can embark on a tapas tour of the city, or tuck into a traditional paella to round off your day enjoying the best Valencia holidays.

 Enjoy a family day out at Valencia Zoo

-For the perfect family day out when you visit Valencia, take the kids to Valencia Zoo.
+For the perfect kid-friendly day out when you visit Valencia, take the kids to Valencia Zoo.
 Covering 25 acres, the zoo was designed to give animals habitats as close to their natural habitats as possible.
-With landscaping designed to make tourists and visitors feel as though they have stepped into an African safari, you’ll be able to view animals in almost barrier-free in landscapes typical to the Savannah, Madagascar, and Equatorial Africa.
-The different species aren’t kept in separate enclosures, instead they co-exist as much as possible as they would in the wild.
-Who would have thought that you could spend your holidays in Valencia seeing lions, giraffes, antelopes, and rhinoceros all living together, gorillas in dense forest, and even hippos and crocodiles cooling off in the water?
+With landscaping designed to make tourists and visitors feel as though they have stepped into an African safari, you’ll be able to view animals in almost barrier-free landscapes typical to Savannah, Madagascar, and Equatorial Africa.
+The different species aren’t kept in separate enclosures, instead, they co-exist as much as possible as they would in the wild.
+Who would have thought that you could spend your holidays in Valencia seeing lions, giraffes, antelopes, and rhinoceros all living together, gorillas in dense forests, and even hippos and crocodiles cooling off in the water?

 Head to Gandia and discover the best beaches in Valencia